How to Prepare Your Business for the 2020 Holiday Season

-Encourage workers to stay home if they’re sick and clearly highlight available paid leave internally
+Encourage workers to stay home if they’re sick and highlight available paid leave internally.

-Ensure COVID-19 precautionary products such as hand sanitizer is openly available at all times throughout your brick-and-mortar
+Ensure COVID-19 preventive products such as hand sanitizer is openly available at all times throughout your brick-and-mortar.

-Practice, enforce, and encourage social distancing among holiday shoppings
+Practice, enforce, and encourage social distancing among holiday shopping.

-Following health and safety protocols provide both your employees and consumers with a safer seasonal experience, and can help reassure concerned customers as they step back out into the world.
-Highlight your efforts in regards to keeping them safe this holiday season with clear signage, social media updates, emails, and beyond.
+Following health and safety protocols provide both your employees and consumers with a safer seasonal experience and can help reassure concerned customers as they step back out into the world.
+Highlight your efforts to keep them safe this holiday season with clear signage, social media updates, emails, and beyond.
 If your store is taking a specific and elevated level of caution this season, show it off!

 Get Creative (and Make it Convenient)

 Expanded Curbside: If your business can consider making curbside delivery a part of your holiday season service, take advantage!
-Many businesses are seeking ways to expand outdoors in order to meet consumers’ demand for more socially distanced shopping this season.
+Many businesses seek ways to expand outdoors to meet consumers’ demand for more socially distanced shopping this season.

-Look Towards Layout: you may want to alter the layout of your brick-and-mortar to better serve social distancing protocols!
+Look Towards Layout: you may want to alter the layout of your brick-and-mortar to serve social distancing protocols better!
 Consider spacing out products and displays to allow for optimal space, easy browsing, and a comfortable experience.

 Consider Appointment Only: Can you provide appointment-only reservations?
-If so, this could give more hesitant shoppers the opportunity to shop in a quieter, more-isolated space - with a very limited number of people.
+If so, this could allow more hesitant shoppers to shop in a quieter, more isolated space - with a minimal number of people.

-Consider Virtual Window Shopping or QR Codes: Virtual experiences are all the rage, and will continue to rise in popularity in the not-so-distant, socially distant future.
-You can create your own, by offering engaging virtual experiences - through your favorite video platform, or social network like Instagram, to show recent merchandise, introduce new holiday products, and even drive traffic to an online experience.
+Consider Virtual Window Shopping or QR Codes: Virtual experiences are all the rage and will continue to rise in popularity in the not-so-distant, socially distant future.
+You can create your own by offering engaging virtual experiences through your favorite video platform, social network like Instagram, showing recent merchandise, introducing new holiday products, and even driving traffic to an online experience.

-Offer Unique Online Only Deals: in an effort to prioritize the online experience (and connect with concerned consumers who plan to shop from home) offer convenient online shopping and unique promos for online shoppers.
-Consider free shipping, specific discounts, and more.
+Offer Unique Online Only Deals: to prioritize the online experience (and connect with concerned consumers who plan to shop from home), offer convenient online shopping, and unique promos for online shoppers.

 Seek Out Seasonal Employees